-Salisbury town centre assault victim dies in hospital
+Salisbury assault victim dies in hospital

 - Published

-A man who was injured in a late-night assault in a town centre has died in hospital.
+A man who was injured in a late-night assault in a city centre has died in hospital.

 Wiltshire Police said Freddie Fontete-Jones, 23, from Salisbury, died "with his family by his side".